Rules of Membership

 7. PRESIDENTS AND VICE PRESIDENTS

 7.1.
 The Association shall have one President and such number of Vice Presidents as elected by members in General Meeting.
 The Presidents and Vice Presidents shall be nominated by the Committee for election by the members at a General Meeting.

 7.2.
 The President and Vice Presidents shall be entitled to receive notice of and to attend meetings of the Committee, but shall not be entitled to vote.

 8.1.
-The general management and conduct of the Association shall be vested in a Committee, which shall consist of not less than twelve nor more than fifteen full members of the Association elected at an annual General Meeting of the Association.
+The general management and conduct of the Association shall be vested in a Committee, which shall consist of not less than eight nor more than twelve full members of the Association elected at an annual General Meeting of the Association.